 Okayama City, the center of Okayama Prefecture, has a famous Japanese garden called "Korakuen".
 This vast Japanese garden was built by the castle owner of Okayama castle during the Tokugawa shogunate era.
 Next to Korakuen, there is Okayama Castle.

 This Japanese garden and castle are the main tourist attractions of Okayama city.
-About Korakuen I have already introduced in another article.
-If you are interested, please drop in the article below as well.
+About Korakuen I have already introduced in another articles.
+If you are interested, please drop in the articles below as well.

 Kojima Jeans Street